Lamont Dozier: Personal life and death

+Dozier was married three times and had six children.
+His first marriage, to Elizabeth Ann Brown, and his second, to Daphne Dumas, both ended in divorce.
+His third marriage, to Barbara Ullman, lasted from 1980 until her death in 2021; they had three children.
+Dozier died at his home near Scottsdale, Arizona, on August 8, 2022, at the age of 81.

 Awards and honors

 Dozier and the Holland brothers were inducted into the Rock and Roll Hall of Fame in 1990.

 In 2009, he worked on the music for the musical stage version of the 1996 movie The First Wives Club.
-He also taught credit courses on popular music as an Artist-in-Residence Professor on the faculty at the University of Southern California Thornton School of Music in 2008.
+He also taught credit courses on popular music as an Artist-in-Residence Professor on the faculty at the University of Southern California "Thornton School of Music" in 2008.